baallan/distribution/gendersTutorial.md

 Both store_csv and store_flatfile output can be read by a splunk input tool.
 In both cases, a shell script may also be used to filter the data into a format that makes the data smaller or more useful as needed.
 Serrano uses flatfile only for splunk.

-    # everything after the tail -F is an approximation that will be fixed soon
+    # everything after the tail -F is an approximation; site details will vary.
     tail -F .../meminfo/Active | ...

 ## Flat file roll over

 Presently the flat file store does not support rollover directly by ldmsd.
 They can be rolled using logrotate.
 Prerotate should use "systemctl stop ldmsd@agg.service" and postrotate should restart it.
-At lower sampling frequencies, data loss may be avoid by carefully scheduling logrotate with cron.
+At lower sampling frequencies, data loss may be avoided by carefully scheduling logrotate with cron.

 ## Milly example